RRemelgado/iDiv/README.md

 ### Gap filling
 </p align="align">
 iDivR provides functions that deals with data gaps using linear inteporlation (Fig. 2).
 For each x,y pixel coordinate, the algorithm extracts the corresponding time series and, for each observation, searchs for the closest, non-NA values in time.
-The search is constrained ot 60 days in the past and future avoiding the over-generalization of the time series.
+The search is constrained ot 60 days in the past and future avoiding the over-generalization of the time series and the consequent removal of relevant seasonal patterns.
 </p

 <figure>